-The Stretch RE1 is a potentially dangerous machine with safety hazards.
-If improperly used it can cause injury or death.
+The Stretch robots are potentially dangerous machines with safety hazards.
+If improperly used they can cause injury or death.

-- All users must carefully read the following safety information prior to using the robot.
+- All users must carefully read the following safety information before using the robot.

 - Anyone near the robot who has not read this safety information must be closely supervised at all times and made aware that the robot could be dangerous.

 - Only use the robot after inspecting the surrounding environment for potential hazards.

 The Stretch robots are intended for use by researchers to conduct research in controlled indoor environments.
 This product is not intended for other uses and lacks the required certifications for other uses, such as use in a home environment by consumers.

 As described later in this document, we have designed Stretch to be safer than previous commercially-available human-scale mobile manipulators, so that researchers can explore the future of mobile manipulation.
 For example, we have made it smaller and lighter weight with backdrivable torque-sensing joints that can stop when they detect contact.

 Nonetheless, Stretch is a research robot that can be dangerous.
 Researchers must use Stretch carefully to avoid damage, injury, or death.
 Here, we list several safety hazards that researchers must consider before and while using Stretch.

 Stretch Can Put People And Animals At Risk